philrz/super/docs/integrations/zeek/shaping-zeek-json.md

 2. The [`switch` operator](../../language/operators/switch.md) is used to flag any problems encountered when applying the shaper logic, e.g.,

-   * An incoming Zeek NDJSON record has a `_path` value for which the shaper lacks a type definition.
+   * An incoming Zeek JSON record has a `_path` value for which the shaper lacks a type definition.
-   * A field in an incoming Zeek NDJSON record is located in our type definitions but cannot be successfully [cast](../../language/functions/cast.md) to the target type defined in the shaper.
+   * A field in an incoming Zeek JSON record is located in our type definitions but cannot be successfully [cast](../../language/functions/cast.md) to the target type defined in the shaper.
-   * An incoming Zeek NDJSON record has additional field(s) beyond those in the target type definition and the [configurable options](#configurable-options) are set such that this should be treated as an error.
+   * An incoming Zeek JSON record has additional field(s) beyond those in the target type definition and the [configurable options](#configurable-options) are set such that this should be treated as an error.

-3. Each [`shape` function](../../language/functions/shape.md) call applies an appropriate type definition based on the nature of the incoming Zeek NDJSON record.
+3. Each [`shape` function](../../language/functions/shape.md) call applies an appropriate type definition based on the nature of the incoming Zeek JSON record.
 The logic of `shape` includes:

    * For any fields referenced in the type definition that aren't present in